 - The 3rd element of 3rd-degree murder is the accused must be charged with third-degree murder.

 - The very important element of third-degree murders is it caused without having any intention of killing.

 - The last element of third-degree murder is if you are charged with murder, and you have a previous criminal history.

 Note that, third-degree murder depends on many factors.
 Some of the elements are critical to understanding.
 The very first one is killing someone without any intention.
 The second one is killing someone accidentally.
 And the third one is killing someone because of other person negligence.

 Third degree murder charges can be very unfair sometimes because you may be innocent in some cases, but you are charged with third-degree murders.
 If you are charged with third-degree murder, the very first thing you should do is to keep your mouth shut.

-If you are not guilty, don’t talk anything until you have your lawyer.
+If you face any legal cases regarding these kind of criminal offense, you must speak with a criminal lawyer.
+Criminal lawyer is very essential for solving such cases.
+Even, if you are not guilty, don’t talk anything until you have your lawyer.
 Hiring a good lawyer is very important if you are charged with third degree murder.